FortisBC: Energy efficiency and conservation programs

 In 2019, the BCUC approved FortisBC’s request to expand its overall energy-efficiency investment to $368.5 million over the 2019–2022 period.
 The request formed part of FortisBC’s 2019-2022 Demand Side Management Applications for both its natural gas and electricity operations.
 This represents the largest funding approval FortisBC has received to date for its energy efficiency initiatives.

 In 2021, FortisBC invested close to $120 million in these conservation and energy efficiency programs, helping more British Columbians upgrade to high-efficiency natural gas and electricity equipment.
 Improving energy efficiency in homes and businesses can help customers reduce monthly bills and lower GHG emissions.
-Improving energy efficiency coupled with opting into FortisBC’s RNG program will help customers further decarbonize their homes and businesses.